jsk-ros-pkg/jsk_robot/jsk_denso_robot/README.md

 To work with ROS node.
 You need to tell IP address of your ROS node running computer to the robot.
 This is called 'executable' and you need to set 'executable' IP address from Virtual TP software.

-Form main panel, push "Setting" button on the right bottom.
+From main panel, push "Setting" button on the right bottom.

 ![](img/vtp-exec2.png)